mchocho/cloud-1/guide/ec2.md

 aws ec2 authorize-security-group-ingress --group-id sg-1234567 --port 80 --protocol tcp --cidr 197.90.166.46/32 #HTTP
 ```
 <p>
-Next we'll need to find out the id of the AMI which we will use.
+Next we'll need to find out the id of the AMI to use.
 <br />
 <h3>Note!
 This command might take a while ☕</h3>
 </p>